Should I Appeal my Michigan Bar Exam Score?

-With Michigan bar exam results coming out soon, I thought this was an appropriate time to start a series on appealing Michigan bar exam scores.
-Many students who have failed the bar exam by just a few points have asked me, “Should I appeal my Michigan bar exam score?”
+With Michigan bar exam results coming out soon, we thought this was an appropriate time to start a series on appealing Michigan bar exam scores.
+Many students who have failed the bar exam by just a few points have asked us, “Should I appeal my Michigan bar exam score?”
 The answer is different for each student and depends on a variety of factors which will be discussed in this post and the posts to follow.

 1. First Step: Request your bar exam essay answers.